 Philosophical Inquiry publishes peer-reviewed articles in all areas of philosophy, with the intent of facilitating the international communication of philosophical thought.
 It welcomes articles, reviews, and critical notes in English, German, and French, and has long maintained a special focus on Greek philosophy.

-All manuscripts reviewed and accepted before May 1, 2018 are currently in production.
 The editorial team is in transition and editorial correspondence is currently being managed by the Philosophy Documentation Center.
-New manuscripts should be submitted as attachments to this address: [email protected].
-Electronic submission is preferred.
+Contact the journal at this address for more information: [email protected].

 Submitted manuscripts should be typewritten, double-spaced throughout, with wide margins.
 Notes should appear at the end of the manuscript and also be double-spaced.
 All submissions should include an abstract (100-150 words) and up to 5 key-words.
 A complete submission includes a cover letter and appropriately formatted original manuscript.
 The cover email or letter should include:

 - Contact information for the lead author, including email address and telephone number